transkatgirl/Tapestry-Loom/README.md

 		- [ ] Time added
 		- [ ] Alphabetical
 		- [ ] Semantic sort
-	- [ ] Add color coding by token variety (number of tokens within 0.95 nucleus)
+	- [ ] Add color coding by token variety (number of tokens within top 0.95)
 	- [ ] Improve list view to support all of the same functionality as the tree interface
 		- [ ] Add hover buttons to list view
 	- [ ] Allow quickly moving to node under cursor, similar to [exoloom](https://exoloom.io)